-Students, faculty and staff must comply with the federal, state, and local laws concerning alcohol and illegal drug usage, whether on University property or otherwise.
-Violations will be reported to the appropriate law enforcement officials.
+Students, faculty and staff must comply with the federal, state, and local laws concerning underage drinking and illegal drug usage, whether on University property or otherwise.
+Violations of federal, state, or local laws will be reported to the appropriate law enforcement officials.
 Individual(s) will be subject to university disciplinary action, up to and including expulsion or separation, pursuant to CSU policies and procedures.